Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 - Preparing the Gesture service for use

-  You can [connect the background Gesture daemon](#prepare) to be able to operate the gesture.
+  You can [connect the background Gesture daemon](#create_destroy) to be able to operate the gesture.

+- Getting the recognized gesture

+  You can get the recognized gesture by [starting and stopping gesture recognition](#start_stop).

 <a name="basic_gesture"></a>